andrewbrandwood/isomorphic-handlebars-demo/readme.md

 * clone the project files.
 * Run `npm install` to setup.

+___

-If you can't be bothered and just want to look through the completed files, check out the [complete](https://github.com/andrewbrandwood/isomorphic-handlebars-demo/tree/complete) branch of this repo.
+If you can't be bothered going through the tutorial and just want to look through the completed files, check out the [complete](https://github.com/andrewbrandwood/isomorphic-handlebars-demo/tree/complete) branch of this repo.

 ___